Daegu Bucket List: What are the Top Tourist Attractions in Daegu?

 Kim Kwang-Seok Street

-This street was named after the legendary Korean singer Kim Kwang-Seok who was popular among the Korean public in the 1980s and 1990s.
+This street was named after the legendary Korean singer Kim Kwang-Seok, famous among the Korean public in the 1980s and 1990s.
 In 2010, more than 20 sculptors, artists, and designers collaborated to build a mural alley for the late singer-songwriter along this alley, which also happened to be where the singer spent five years of his childhood.

-The street also has a phone box where you can make a phone call to your loved ones.
+The street also has a phone box to make a phone call to your loved ones.

 While the whole of Apsan Park is gorgeous, the main reason we recommend visiting is the cable car that travels over the thick forest and stops at the Apsan Observatory, where you can catch great views of Daegu far below.